 Shower room: With shower cubicle and toilet.

-Economy 7 heating by meter reading.
-Electricity, bed linen and towels included.
+Economy 7 heating.
+Electricity, bed linen, towels and Wi-Fi included.
 Travel cot and highchair.

 Private parking.
 No smoking.
 Wheelchair access.
 Please note: The sea is 50 yards away.